Exercise Science/Exercise Physiology (EXER)

 Prerequisites: BIOL 200, [BIOL 201 or BIOL 202], BIOL 203.
 Application of basic principles of anatomy and mechanics to human movement.
 Three hours lecture with practical application and demonstrations.
 (Formerly 5550:201)

-Prerequisite: EXER:150.
+Prerequisite: EXER 150.
 Course will translate theories of behavioral science to equip health professionals with the knowledge and skills necessary to facilitate the initiation and adherence of physical activity and related health behaviors in individuals and groups.
 (Formerly 5550:220)

-EXER:240 Principles of Sports Medicine (3 Credits)
+EXER 240 Principles of Sports Medicine (3 Units)

 Prerequisites: [BIOL 200, BIOL 201, BIOL 202, and BIOL 203] or [ANAT 206, ANAT 207, ANAT 210, and ANAT 211].
 This course is an introduction to sports medicine and corrective exercise principles and techniques.
 The class will include lecture content, access to NASM content, as well as laboratory activities.
 (Formerly 5550:240)